AstroMined/debtonator/docs/active_context.md

 # Active Context: Debtonator

 ## Current Focus
-Frontend layout foundation completed with Material-UI.
-Moving forward with feature-specific component development for bills, income, and cashflow management.
+Frontend feature component development progressing with the completion of the Bill Entry Form.
+Moving forward with remaining feature components for bills, income, and cashflow management.

 ## Recent Analysis